 Fermentation is the ultimate form of slow cooking.
-In our high speed culture it’s hard to devote time and energy to something that can take weeks or even months to complete.
-Yet, fermented foods are becoming more popular.
-Here are the top FIVE benefits of fermented foods and beverages.
+In our high-speed culture, it’s hard to devote time and energy to something that can take weeks or even months to complete.
+Yet, fermented foods are increasingly popular.
+Here are some of the benefits of fermented foods and beverages.

 2. Food preservation

 Before there was refrigeration, fermentation was essential for food preservation.